dentarg/auth0-blog/_posts/2018-01-15-building-real-time-web-applications-using-wolkenkit.markdown

 Make a note of the following data, as you will need them later for configuring the application:

-- The client ID, e.g. `vKtdmXvF9YfBJrYc856pA3OXOJEY0sZU`.
+- The client ID, e.g. `vKtdmXvF8YfBJrYc856pA3OXOIEY0sZO`.
 - The domain, e.g. `wolkenkit.auth0.com`.

 Scroll down to *Allowed Callback URLs* and set it to `http://localhost:8080`.
 If the HTTP server of your client is running on a different port, adjust the url as needed.
 Scroll down even further and click the *Save Changes* button.

 Next, click *Show Advanced Settings* (this is directly above the *Save Changes* button).
 In the *OAuth* tab, make sure that `RS256` is selected as signature algorithm.
 Disable the *OIDC Conformant* setting, and save your changes.

-Now go to *Advanced Settings* again, open the *Certificates* tab and click the *Download Certificate* button to download the certificate in `.pem` format (the button is right above the *Save Changes* button).
-With the client ID, the domain and the certificate you have everything you need to setup authentication for your wolkenkit application.
+Now, still in the *Advanced Settings* section, open the *Certificates* tab, click the *Download Certificate* button to download the certificate in `.pem` format (the button is right above the *Save Changes* button), and then **save the client**.
+With the client ID, the domain, and the certificate you have everything you need to setup authentication for your wolkenkit application.

 However, before you can do this, you need to configure which strategies your users can use to authenticate themselves.
 Therefore, open the client's *Connections* tab.
 By default, Auth0 uses a database to store your users' credentials.
 Also, the social `google-oauth2` strategy is enabled by default, which allows your users to authenticate using their Google account: